AkingbadeOmosebi/interview/docs/cloud-infrastructure-setup.md

   - **Ngrok Tunnel + Ngrok WAF** for secure external exposure, Geo-IP restrictions, access policies, and request monitoring

-  - **Kustomize overlays** for environment-specific configuration management
+  - **Kustomize overlays** for environment-specific configuration management.

 These local capabilities mirror the same practices that organizations adopt on the cloud side (and can easily be migrated to cloud-native equivalents such as **_Cloudflare WAF, cloud Load Balancers, HTTPS termination, custom domains,_** etc.).